 A networking imperative for the city’s most influential women – and the handful of generous men who pay $10,000 for the privilege of joining them – the annual lunch is traditionally held the week before Thanksgiving.
 In 2016, the event raised $1 million to fund the preparation and delivery of nearly 136,000 meals for our homebound elderly neighbors.

-In 2017, we celebrated the 31st Annual Power Lunch for Women by honoring Co-Founder Gael Greene.
+In 2017, we celebrated the 31st Annual Power Lunch for Women by honoring long-time supporters Tren'ness Woods-Black, Board Member Nick Valenti and Patina Restaurant Group.
 View photos from the event.